What is a Server-Level Policy?

 HOW POLICYLAYER USES THIS

-In Intercept, each policy file targets a specific MCP server and can define a default action that applies to all tools on that server.
+In PolicyLayer, each policy file targets a specific MCP server and can define a default action that applies to all tools on that server.
 Tool-level rules within the same file override this default.
 Server-level policies also support conditions — for example, you can log all tool calls on a server during off-hours while allowing them normally during business hours.
 The server-level default is evaluated last, after all tool-level rules have been checked.

 FREQUENTLY ASKED QUESTIONS